zolotarovgl/GeneExt/README.md

 ![Extension modes](./img/extension_modes.png)

 Note: in general, it doesn't matter which type of extension you choose - it should not affect read counting.

+### --peakp Filtering peaks based on coverage

+To make `GeneExt` more stringent in peak calling, one can filter the peaks by coverage.
+By default, `GeneExt` will only consider to 25% of the peaks called in the genome.

 ### --orphan What are the "orphan peaks"?